 It is not permitted to organise public poker tournaments in Denmark, unless a licence has been issued.
 The Danish Gambling Authority issues licences to and supervises public poker tournaments.
 You can find a list of licence holders further below.

 With a licence from the Danish Gambling Authority persons, companies, or organisations can organise public poker tournaments.
 In order to obtain a licence, it is among other things required that the applicant is 18 years old.
-An applicant cannot hold both a liquor licence and a poker licence to the same venue.
+An applicant cannot hold both an alcohol licence and a poker licence to the same venue.

 You have to apply to the Danish Gambling Authority for a licence.
 You must expect six to eight weeks for the application process.
 It is not allowed to hold public poker tournaments before you have obtained a licence.
 You must use application form no. 7-01.
 The application fee is DKK 1,000, which must be paid when submitting the application.